 Also visit: Auckland Zoo

 Located at the heart of the city, Albert Park is one of the most charming parks of Auckland.
-This park is known for spectacular statues & memorials, Victorian fountain, and well-manicured flowerbeds & trees.
+This park is known for spectacular statues & memorials, Victorian fountain, and well-manicured flowerbeds & trees and a must visit if you’re wondering about what to do in Auckland.

 Don’t miss: The bronze statue of Queen Victoria, marble Boer War memorial, and life-size marble statue of Sir George Grey are the most prominent highlights of the park.